 - Reduce the oven to 325°F.

-- With a serrated knife, cut the log crosswise into ½ inch slices.
+- With a sharp serrated knife, cut the log crosswise into ½ inch slices.
 If the dough crumbles while cutting, dampen the crust lightly to make slicing easier.

 - Stand the biscotti on the prepared baking sheet.
 Return the baking sheet to the oven for the second bake for 30- 35 minutes, until very dry and beginning to turn golden brown around the edges.